 Bootstrapping shows a slightly different trend from key-switching: our sequence-aware kernel fusion improves performance by 7\% over Cheddar, while complementary pipelining yields only marginal gains, partly because Cheddar already applies hoisting~\cite{crypto-2018-linear,eurocrypt-2021-efficient} to reorder key-switching operations.
 The remaining optimizations continue to provide meaningful performance improvements as shown in Fig.~\ref{fig:workload-boot}.

 Bootstrapping primarily operates at large $L$, whereas ResNet20 and HELR exhibit different patterns.
 Fig.~\ref{fig:workload-breakdown} presents the execution time breakdown according to the limb count ($L$) for each workload.
 In particular, HELR spends 82\% of its execution time at small $L$ (0--20), where hardware utilization is lower.
+This also reflects that HELR is a low-bootstrapping workload~\cite{asplos-2026-cheddar}, with bootstrapping accounting for a relatively small portion of its total execution time.
 As a result, HELR is more sensitive to our microarchitectural optimizations and achieves more pronounced end-to-end performance gains.
 In contrast, ResNet20 is largely dominated by bootstrapping~\cite{asplos-2026-cheddar} and performs relatively little work at small $L$ compared to HELR, leading to overall improvements similar to standalone bootstrapping.